Skip to content

 Learn — lists, tuples, dictionaries, sets, comprehensions, slicing and unpacking.

-Recipes — choosing the right structure, sorting and filtering, merging dictionaries, nested structures, converting between structures.
+Recipes — sorting and filtering, merging dictionaries, nested structures, converting between structures, choosing the right structure.

-Reference — method tables for lists, tuples, dictionaries, and sets, plus sequence operations.
+Reference — method tables for lists, dictionaries, sets, and tuples, plus sequence operations common to all.

-Concepts — mutable vs immutable, how hash tables power dictionaries, memory and performance trade-offs.
+Concepts — mutable vs immutable, how hash tables power dictionaries, trade-offs between structures, memory and performance.